-All four units employ their own scheme of rhyme or assonance on the final words of their lines.
-First, we find the rhyme \-aŋ on lines 1 and 3, further supported by the assonating \-an on line 2.
-Second, we find the rhyme \-aw and \-a.
-The third unit is marked by the three rusheng 入聲 assonances of \-ək, \-ok, and \-uk; and the final unit contains the rhymes and assonances \-eŋ, \-aŋ, \-oŋ, and \-oŋ.
-These regularities, combined with the regular meter, cannot be accidental.
-What we see here, in fact, is what is traditionally identified as poetry in the archaic style of the Shijing, which is formally defined by precisely the same features of rhyme and meter.
-We also find one reduplicative, an'an 安安 (or whatever other characters one may want to substitute for it), typical of the daya 大雅 ritual hymns in the Shijing but extremely rare in early prose, and two instances of anadiplosis (jiu zu 九族 ... jiu zu 九族 and bai xing 百姓 ... bai xing 百姓), again a feature typical of, and almost entirely restricted to, the same limited set of daya hymns.
-Both in the daya and in Yao's speech, this language of poetry is the language for exalting the past.
+-ok, and -uk; and the final unit contains the rhymes and assonances -eŋ, -aŋ, -oŋ, and -oŋ.
+These regularities, combined with the regular meter, must have been purposefully composed.
+25 What we see here, in fact, is what is traditionally identified as poetry in the archaic style of the Shijing, which is formally defined by precisely the same features of rhyme and meter.
+We also find one reduplicative, an'an 安安 (or whatever other characters one may want to substitute for it), typical of the "Daya" 大雅 ritual hymns in the Shijing but extremely rare in early prose, and two instances of anadiplosis (jiu zu 九族 ... jiu zu 九族 and bai xing 百姓 ... bai xing 百姓), again a feature typical of, and almost entirely restricted to, the same limited set of "Daya" hymns.
+Both in the "Daya" and in Yao's speech, this language of poetry is the language for exalting the past.